-20. The objective of the Protocol is to contribute to ensuring adequate protection of "the conservation and sustainable use of biological diversity, taking also into account risks to human health".
-It is obvious that the possible effects of a GMO on biological diversity from the conservation and sustainable use angles would be the main part for consideration in the risk assessment.
-The effects of the GMO on other parts of the environment, such as air, noise, water, etc., would be outside the scope of the risk assessment of the Protocol.

-21. As the Protocol is adopted under the Convention on Biological Diversity, according to An Explanation Guide to the Cartagena Protocol on Biosafety^{Note 3}, it is commonly accepted that "risks to human health" under the Protocol refers to the effects of GMOs on human health resulting from the effects on biological diversity.
-The effects of GMOs on human health caused by consumption of GMO food products would be outside the scope of the Protocol as it is being dealt with under other relevant international fora (e.g. Food and Agriculture Organization of the United Nations and Codex Alimentarius Commission).
+- 20. The objective of the Protocol is to contribute to ensuring adequate protection of "the conservation and sustainable use of biological diversity, taking also into account risks to human health".
+It is obvious that the possible effects of an LMO on biological diversity from the conservation and sustainable use angles would be the main part for consideration in the risk assessment.
+The effects of the LMO on other parts of the environment commonly assessed in environmental impact assessments, such as air, noise, water, etc., would be outside the scope of the risk assessment of the Protocol. - 21.
+As the Protocol is adopted under the Convention on Biological Diversity, according to An Explanation Guide to the Cartagena Protocol on Biosafety Note 3, it is commonly accepted that "risks to human health" under the Protocol refers to the effects of LMOs on human health resulting from the effects on biological diversity.
+The effects of LMOs on human health caused by consumption of LMO food products would be outside the scope of the Protocol as it is being dealt with under other relevant international fora (e.g. Food and Agriculture Organization of the United Nations and Codex Alimentarius Commission).

-^{Note 3} Mackenzie, Ruth, Burhenne-Guilmin, Françoise, La Viña, Antonio G.M. and Werksman, Jacob D. in cooperation with Ascencio, Alfonso, Kinderlerer, Julian, Kummer, Katharina and Tapper, Richard (2003).
+Note 3 Mackenzie, Ruth, Burhenne-Guilmin, Françoise, La Viña, Antonio G.M. and Werksman, Jacob D. in cooperation with Ascencio, Alfonso, Kinderlerer, Julian, Kummer, Katharina and Tapper, Richard (2003).
 An Explanatory Guide to the Cartagena Protocol on Biosafety.
 IUCN, Gland, Switzerland and Cambridge, UK. xvi + 295pp.

-22. It is proposed that the above interpretation be adopted in the proposed legislation, i.e. the risk assessment will cover the effects of GMOs on the conservation and sustainable use of biological diversity.
+22. It is proposed that the above interpretation be adopted in the proposed legislation, i.e. the risk assessment will cover the effects of LMOs on the conservation and sustainable use of biological diversity.
 Other effects on the environment would not be covered in the assessment.
-In addition, the effects of GMOs on human health caused by consumption of GMO food products would also not be considered in the proposed legislation.
+In addition, the effects of LMOs on human health caused by consumption of LMO food products would also not be considered in the proposed legislation.

-Expert Group
+Expert Group to Advise the Director

-23. It is proposed that an expert group be established to advise AFCD on matters related to the operation of the proposed legislation, including applications received and risk assessments conducted for GMOs.
-Members of the group would be appointed by the Director of Agriculture, Fisheries and Conservation and comprise experts from the academic field, industry and NGOs in different relevant fields, e.g. agriculture, biodiversity, biotechnology, risk assessment / management, etc. AFCD should take into account advice of the expert group in deciding whether an application for import / release of a GMO should be approved (with or without conditions).
+23. It is proposed that an expert group be established to advise the Director on matters related to the operation of the proposed legislation, including applications received and risk assessments conducted for LMOs.
+Members of the group would be appointed by the Director and comprise experts from the academic field, industry and NGOs in different relevant fields, e.g. agriculture, biodiversity, biotechnology, risk assessment / management, etc. The Director should take into account advice of the expert group in deciding whether an application for import / release of an LMO should be approved (with or without conditions).